ColumbiaPython/week-3-Data-Visualization-with-Matplotlib-Seaborn-and-Flask/README.md

-# Multivariate Analysis and Data Visualization with Matplotlib, Seaborn and Flask
+# Multivariate Analysis and Data Visualization with Matplotlib and Seaborn

 The main goal of this lecture: